By Anna Sophie » Home Decor » Choosing The Right Color Palette For A Relaxing Bedroom - In Depth Guide + 15 Paint Colors For Your Bedroom

 3. Define Trim & Ceiling

-For ceilings, you can either use your wall color at 50% strength for a softer look or a warm white to brighten things up.
-Trim, doors and moldings usually work best one to two shades lighter than the wall, giving a clean edge.
+For ceilings, either go with your wall color but cut it in half for something softer or just use a warm white to brighten things up.
+Trim and doors usually look best one or two shades lighter than the walls-gives it a clean finish.

 4. Pick an Accent Color